projectatomic/adb-vagrant-registration/README.md

   config.registration.username = 'foo'
   config.registration.password = 'bar'
 end

+# Alternatively
+if Vagrant.has_plugin?('vagrant-registration')
+  config.registration.org = 'foo'
+  config.registration.activationkey = 'bar'
+end
 ```

 This should go, preferably, into the Vagrantfile in your Vagrant home directory
 (defaults to ~/.vagrant.d), to make it available for every project.
 It can be
-later overriden in an individual project's Vagrantfile, if needed.
+later overridden in an individual project's Vagrantfile if needed.

 If you prefer not to store your username and/or password on your filesystem,
 you can optionally configure vagrant-registration plugin to use environment